Quantum Haecceity: Symmetrization and non-symmetrization

 While some authors exploring the EE approach have suggested that the measurement problem is not at issue in discussions of quantum metaphysics (addressing such topics as individuality in quantum systems), in fact it does appear to be a motivation for work by A. Caulton, who rejects what he calls the ``factorist'' approach.\footnote{T. Bigaj subscribes to Caulton's program, noting in his (2022) that Caulton (2018) "became a bible for me'' (Bigaj 2022, vii).} He says: ``One consequence of the non-individuality of factorist systems is that they cannot become classical particles in the appropriate limit, since [they] must remain in statistically mixed states.''
 (Caulton, 2018).
 Dieks and Lubberdink (2022) also note that ``it is a consequence of the standard view that identical quantum particles remain indistinguishable even in the classical limit, which makes a smooth transition to the classical particle concept impossible'' (Abstract).

 However, as allowed by Dieks and Lubberdink, that concern applies only to the standard theory lacking a specific measurement interaction.
 Under the transactional formulation, quantum systems can indeed be distinguished by their outcomes and can therefore approach classicality upon instantiating a measurement outcome.
-The applicable mixed states are then proper mixtures (rather than irreducibly improper) and are simply epistemic tools reflecting our ignorance of the actual outcomes which do indeed serve to confer at least pseudo-classical distinguishability.\footnote{We say ``pseudo'' here since such systems are still subject to quantum processes as spreading of wave packets and interactions that can re-entangle them.} (This brings us back to Howard's proposal, albeit with a physically grounded reason for taking seriously the mixed states.)
+The applicable mixed states are then proper mixtures (rather than irreducibly improper) and are simply epistemic tools reflecting our ignorance of the actual outcomes (cf. Kastner, 2020), which do indeed serve to confer at least pseudo-classical distinguishability.\footnote{We say ``pseudo'' here since such systems are still subject to quantum processes as spreading of wave packets and interactions that can re-entangle them.} (This brings us back to Howard's proposal, albeit with a physically grounded reason for taking seriously the mixed states.)

 Thus, Caulton's program appears ultimately motivated by the standard theory's inability to define the conditions for measurement and thus its inability to obtain classical-level distinguishability from specific physics.
-This problem is remedied in the transactional approach, under which the labels can be understood as representing the potentialities for specific numbers of measurement outcomes corresponding to the same number of measured observables.
-It should be emphasized that TI is empirically equivalent at the level of the Born probabilities to the standard theory (since TI in fact derives the Born rule) and does not actually change the theory.
-Specifically, it does not add an {\it ad hoc} nonlinear term to the Schr\"{o}dinger equation (as in other "spontaneous collapse" approaches).
-It simply takes into account that fields operate according to the direct-action theory, which involves absorber response (and thus non-unitarity) under well-defined conditions.
-The latter is missing in the standard approach, which presupposes (as a basic metaphysical commitment) a theory of fields in which propagation is unilateral and always unitary.
-(Questioning this latter assumption is an aspect of $\it Heresy_{RK}$.)
+This problem is remedied in the transactional formulation, under which the labels can be understood as representing the potentialities for specific numbers of measurement outcomes corresponding to the same number of measured observables.
+It should be emphasized that TI is empirically equivalent at the level of the Born probabilities to the standard theory (since TI in fact derives the Born rule) and does not change the theory in an {\it ad hoc} manner.
+Specifically, TI does not change the Schr\"{o}dinger equation (as in other ``spontaneous collapse'' approaches).
+It simply takes into account that fields operate according to the direct-action theory, which involves absorber response (and thus non-unitarity) under well-defined conditions (see Kastner 2022, Chapter 5, for quantitative specifics).
+Physical non-unitarity is missing in the standard approach, which presupposes (as a basic metaphysical commitment) a theory of fields in which propagation is unilateral and always unitary.
+(Questioning that particular metaphysical commitment is another aspect of $\it Heresy_{RK}$.)